-The officers of the Corporation shall consist of a President, a Vice President, an immediate past president, a Secretary, and a Treasurer.
-Terms for president, vice president and immediate past president shall be for one year.
-Terms for Secretary and Treasurer shall be for 2 years, each of whom shall be elected by the Board at its annual meeting.
-The treasurer and secretary positions will have designated assistants who may also serve two-year terms.
-Duties and capacities of the assistants shall be established by Board procedures.
+The officers of the Corporation shall consist of a President, a Vice President, an immediate past president, a Secretary, and a Treasurer, each of whom shall be elected for a term of one year by the Board at its annual meeting.
 Such other officers and assistant officers and agents as may be deemed necessary may be elected or appointed by the Board.
 Only persons serving as directors of the board may serve as officers.
 Any two (2) or more offices may be held by the same person, except that the offices of President and Secretary may not be held by the same person concurrently.
-Officers shall be limited to six consecutive years per office, and shall not resume the same office after the sixth year until one year has passed without serving in the office.
+Officers shall be limited to six consecutive terms per office, and shall not resume the same office after the sixth term until one year has passed without serving in the office.